mikropsoft/StevenBlock/README.md

 ## Features that Empower Your Digital Defense

-- 🛡️ **Impenetrable fortress**: Experience the formidable shielding power of StevenBlock within the Magisk framework, ensuring your device remains fortified against evolving cyber threats.
+- 🛡️ **Impenetrable Fortress**: Experience the formidable shielding power of StevenBlock within the Magisk framework, ensuring your device remains fortified against evolving cyber threats.

 - 🚫 **Ad-Free Serenity**: Say goodbye to annoying ads with StevenBlock.
 Enjoy distraction-free browsing so you can immerse yourself in content without interruption.